Do you want to prevent crime, but you don’t know where to start? Here are five simple steps to prevent crime and increase your safety.

 Don’t walk home alone

 Call SURE Walk at 512-232-WALK (9255) and volunteers will meet you anywhere on campus and escort you to your destination.
+For transportation from campus to your off campus location, use UT Night Rides.

 Avoid sleeping in public areas